dsidavis/DSIWeb/content/articles/OfficeHours/JaredJoseph.md

 Title: Data Science Office Hours - Affiliates
-Who: DSI Graduate Student Affiliates
+Who: DSI Student Affiliates
 Where: 360 Shields Library
-Day:
+Day:  Tues
+Time: 2:30-3:30pm
 Tags: Office Hours
 Date: 2018-5-17
-Status: draft
+xStatus: draft
-nonews: true
+xnonews: true

-# DSI Affiliate Office Hours

-DSI Affiliates are available for office hours in the DSI Classroom to help with your data science problems.
+DSI graduate student and postdoc affiliates are available for office hours in the DSI Classroom to help with your data science problems.
 Drop-ins are welcome, but *we recommended that you email the individual you want to meet with in advance* in case of any schedule changes.

 ## Tuesdays 2:30-3:30pm
 * __[Jared Joseph](mailto:jnjoseph@ucdavis.edu)__: R, social networks